-Using the Quick Charger
+Using the Quick Charger:

-- 1. Ensure that the key switch is in the OFF position. - 2.
-Ensure that the Quick Charger is unplugged and unpowered. - 3.
-Locate the accessory charging connector (A) and remove the protective cover. - 4.
-Connect the power pack charger to the power pack connector (A).
+- 1. Ensure that the key switch is in the OFF position. - Ensure that the Quick Charger is unplugged and unpowered. - Remove the 5 fasteners securing the flexible protective cover and remove cover.

+4. Connect the power pack charger to the power pack connector (A).
-Either connect the on-board charger (see "Charging the Power Pack", on page 5-3) or change the key switch to the ON position.
-You should hear the contactors close and the current State of Charge (SOC) should display on the dash.

-- 6. Plug in the AC Power Cord to an AC power outlet.
+- Either connect the on-board charger (see "Charging the Power Pack", on page 5-4) or change the key switch to the ON position.
+You should hear the contactors close and the current State of Charge (SOC) should display on the dash. - 6.
+Plug in the AC Power Cord to an AC power outlet.
 Always connect the charger to a GROUNDED outlet.
 When using an extension cord, avoid excessive voltage drops by using a grounded, 3-wire, 12-AWG cord no longer than 25 ft (7.6 m).
 The charger can be used on 120 V AC or 240 V AC current.
-The voltage does not change the amount of time that the motorcycle takes to charge. - Connect the AC Power Cord to the AC Power Cord Connection on the off-board accessory charger.
-See "Quick Charging (Off-Board Accessory Charger)", on page 5-5. - The green charge LED on the dash will begin blinking steadily to indicate charge flow.
-If the key switch was turned to the ON position, now turn it to the OFF position. - 9.
+The voltage does not change the amount of time that the motorcycle takes to charge. - 7.
+Connect the AC Power Cord to the AC Power Cord Connection on the off-board accessory charger.
+See "Quick Charging (Off-Board Accessory Charger)", on page 5-6. - The green charge LED on the dash will begin blinking steadily to indicate charge flow.
+If the key switch was turned to the ON position, now turn it to the OFF position.

 When the green charge LED becomes solid or the SOC reads 100%, the battery system is fully charged, disconnect the charger.
-When the power pack is fully charged, disconnect the charger(s) and reinstall the protective cover in order to reduce water ingress, which can trigger dash warning lights.
+When the power pack is fully charged, disconnect the chargers and reinstall the protective cover.